vishaDEV/Imgtosketch/README.md

 # Imgtosketch
-Python program to convert image to sketch or pencile animation
+Python program to convert image to sketch or pencil animation